 Legal custody, according to Minnesota Statute 518.003, is the right to determine the child's upbringing, including education, health care, and religious training.
 If parents have joint legal custody, that means both parents have equal rights and responsibilities, including the right to participate in major decisions determining the child's upbringing.

 Physical custody refers to the routine daily care of the child and where the child lives.
-If parents have joint physical custody, that means that the routine daily care and control and the residence of the child are structured between the parties.
+If parents have joint physical custody, that means that the routine daily care and control and the residence of the child are structured between the parents.

 What is parenting time?